 Purpose

-The WHE is a searchable web database that compiles and shares information on housing construction practices from earthquake-prone areas around the world.
+The WHE compiles and shares information on housing construction practices from earthquake-prone areas around the world.
 The target audience includes engineers, architects, builders, risk managers, and housing experts.
 To date, more than 180 prominent engineers and architects from 47 countries have been associated with the project, primarily as volunteers working through e-mail and uploading information onto this website.
 This website presents the most complete and global collection of information about housing construction practices in diverse parts of the world.
 It is a living resource that continues to grow as expert knowledge advances and it is available anywhere in the world free of charge.

 Background

 The WHE project was inaugurated in January 2000 at the 12th World Conference on Earthquake Engineering in Auckland, New Zealand.
 Since that meeting, volunteer participants have designed the website, contributed information, and promoted the use of the site with colleagues.
-For some construction types, this is one of the few, if not only, place where such detailed information is available in English.
+For some construction types, this is one of the few, if not only, places where such detailed information is available in English.

 Next Steps

 The performance of housing in earthquakes is one element in a larger picture of sustainable development practices that includes the relationship between housing, poverty, and the natural environment.
 Millions of people live in unsafe housing around the world, depriving them of a basic human right.
-Such housing is unsage for many reasons, including poor location, poor construction materials, and poor maintenance.
+Such housing is unsafe for many reasons, including poor location, poor construction materials, and poor maintenance.
 Communities that fail to take into account seismically resistant siting, design, and construction lose lives in earthquake after earthquake and must spend limited resources rebuilding over and over again.
 This cycle draws limited resources away from other needed development projects and economic growth.

-EERI
+About EERI

 The Earthquake Engineering Research Institute (EERI) is a national, nonprofit, technical society of engineers, geoscientists, architects, planners, public officials, and social scientists.
 EERI members include researchers, practicing professionals, educators, government officials, and building code regulators.
 The objective of EERI is to reduce earthquake risk by advancing the science and practice of earthquake engineering; improving understanding of the impact of earthquakes on the physical, social, economic, political, and cultural environment; and advocating comprehensive and realistic measures for reducing the harmful effects of earthquakes.